canonical/httprequest-lego-k8s-operator/README.md

 ## Description

-Let's Encrypt certificates in the Juju ecosystem for answering the DNS-01 challenge through the HTTP Request plugin.
+ACME operator implementing the provider side of the `tls-certificates` interface to get signed certificates from the `Let's Encrypt` ACME server using the HTTP Request plugin for DNS-01 challenge.

 # Pre-requisites